 Borrowers applying for loan forgiveness under the Small Business Administration’s (“SBA”) Paycheck Protection Program (“PPP”) should familiarize themselves with the SBA guidance regarding the loan forgiveness review process.
 By adopting a forward-thinking and proactive approach to loan forgiveness and its review, borrowers may increase the likelihood of having their loans forgiven.
-This article provides a general overview of the PPP loan forgiveness review process to help borrowers identify and address potential issues before submitting their loan forgiveness application.
+This article provides a general overview of the PPP loan forgiveness review process to help borrowers identify and address potential issues before and after submitting their loan forgiveness application.
 We expect further guidance relating to the loan forgiveness process in the future and will continue to provide updates as the guidance is released.

 A borrower should:

 - Understand the bank’s calculator and internal process for reviewing the loan forgiveness application